richardswinbank/sprockit/SprockitViz/README.md

       .\SprockitViz.exe
       pause
       ```
       Typical setting errors are invalid paths to Sprockit processes, output folders or Graphviz.
-Note that backslashes must be escaped with a predceding backslash, e.g.:
+Note that backslashes must be escaped with a preceding backslash, e.g.:
       ```
       "SourceFile": "C:\\SprockitViz\\SprockitProcesses.xml",
       ```